Azure IoT Hub for VS Code 2.1.0: Great performance optimization, more code generation templates and UX improvement

 - Create and control an IoT device connected to an IoT hub (Node.js)

 - Create and control an IoT device connected to an IoT hub (.NET)

 - Handy Tool When You Develop With Azure IoT

-- Azure IoT Hub Toolkit for Visual Studio Code generally available for managing Azure IoT Hub and Devices with ease
+- Azure IoT Hub for Visual Studio Code generally available for managing Azure IoT Hub and Devices with ease